At DS Legal we are committed to safeguarding and preserving the privacy of our visitors. Find out more

 - Data that identifies you by cookies when you use our website

 Sending Data outside the European Economic Area (EEA)

-Unless you instruct us in a matter or case that involves an international element, we do not normally send your personal data outside the EEA.
-If we do, then we will seek your consent to do so, explain the risks to you and talk to you about potential safeguards depending on the country involved.
+Unless you instruct us in a matter or case that involves an international element, we do not normally send your personal data outside the UK or EEA.
+If we do, then we will seek your consent to do so, explain the risks to you and talk to you about UK adequacy decisions and potential safeguards depending on the country involved.

 Your refusal to provide Personal Data requested

 If you refuse to provide the information requested, then it may cause delay and we may be unable to continue to act for you or complete your matter.